axelclark/ex338/lib/ex338_web/templates/page/2020_rules.html.md

   5. **e.
 Tie Breaker:s** _Individual Sport_: Points awarded evenly to tied Owners.
 Golf points awarded in full to each tied owner.
 Money split for 1st or 2nd place tie.    _League_:  Owners will split the winnings evenly.  _Relegation: _ See Below.

 5. **6.
-Payout:** assumes 14 in each league.
-Payouts listed from 2019 seasonand will be finalized once Div D teams are finalized.
+Payout:** assumes 14 in A, B, C, and 8 in D.  Payouts listed from 2019 seasonand will be finalized once Div D teams are finalized.

   1. **League A:**
-    - 1st: $1,200
+    - 1st: $1,225
     - 2nd: $875
     - 3rd: $625
     - 4th: $450